desktop/desktop/docs/process/what-is-desktop.md

 as an open source application.
 It is intended primarily to extend the features of GitHub, not to be an agnostic Git client or replicate the feature set of github.com.
-While we support very basic functionality that will allow the app to function with other hosting providers, we prioritize work that allows the end-to-end GitHub experience to shine and takes advantage of the fact that we can closely integrate with GitHub features.
+While we support very basic functionality that will allow the app to function with other hosting providers, we prioritize work that allows the end-to-end GitHub and GitHub Enterprise experience to shine and takes advantage of the fact that we can closely integrate with GitHub features.

 ## 3. GitHub Desktop prioritizes workflows for beginners and teams working collaboratively.